rodrigoleao2001/thousandeyes-metrics-script/README.md

   - `waitTime`
   - `receiveTime`
   - `wireSize`
+- **`testResultsToRetrieve`:** Specify the number of test results to process per ThousandEyes test.
+Set to `0` to retrieve all available results.

 #### Notes:
 - If `selectedMetrics` is left blank, the script will monitor metrics listed in `allAvailableMetrics`.
 However, if you specify a metric not in `allAvailableMetrics` but present in the ThousandEyes API response, it will still be monitored.